 In 2016, Australians sent around $8.8 billion overseas.
 The World Bank has found that the cost of sending money from Australia is significantly higher than both the G20 average and the global average cost.
 Australia was the third most expensive G20 country to send money from.

-Through this inquiry, the ACCC will examine the pricing of foreign currency conversion services in Australia and evaluate whether there are impediments to effective price competition in the sector.
+Through this inquiry, the ACCC examined the pricing of foreign currency conversion services in Australia and evaluated whether there are impediments to effective price competition in the sector.

-The inquiry will involve broad consultation and stakeholder engagement, including:
+The inquiry involved broad consultation and stakeholder engagement, including:

 - seeking feedback in response to an issues paper